ec-jrc/lisflood-model/3_optLISFLOOD_inflow-hydrograph/index.md

 In this case it is important to pay special attention to two issues:

-1. <u>Exclude subcatchments from MaskMap</u>
+1) <u>Exclude subcatchments from MaskMap</u>

 First, make sure that subcatchment *A* is *excluded* (i.e. have boolean(0) or missing value) on LISFLOOD's *MaskMap* (which defines which pixels are included in the calculations and which are not).
 If you include it, LISFLOOD will first *simulate* discharge coming out of subcatchment *A*, and then *add* the (measured) inflow on top of it!
 Of course this doesn't make any sense, so always be careful which areas are included in your simulation and which are not.

-2. <u>Make sure your inflow points are where you need them</u>
+2) <u>Make sure your inflow points are where you need them</u>

-If you already have all gauge locations on a PCRaster map, these mostly cannot be used directly as inflow hydrograph locations.
+If you already have all gauge locations on a map, these mostly cannot be used directly as inflow hydrograph locations.
 The reason is simple: suppose --in our previous example-- we know the outflow point of subcatchment *A*.
 This point is the most downstream point within that subcatchment.
 However, the flow out of subcatchment *A* is actually added to the main river one cell downstream!
 Also, if we exclude subcatchment *A* from our simulation (as explained in the foregoing), this means we also exclude the outflow point of that subcatchment.
 Because of this, *inflow* points into the main river are usually located one pixel downstream of the *outflow* points of the corresponding subcatchment.
-If you already have a (nominal) map of of your subcatchments, a PCRaster script exists that automatically calculates the corresponding out- and inflow points.
+If you already have a (nominal) map of of your subcatchments, a PCRaster script exists <span style="color:red"> Script needs uploadin gin the LISFLOOD utilities repository and link needs to be added</span> that automatically calculates the corresponding out- and inflow points.